flinker-app/docs/share-features.md

 ---

-Feel free to reach out if you need further customization or additional features included in the comparison!
+Feel free to reach out to us if you need further customization or additional features!

 ## Users and Benefits